ATP and WTA Tours announce August resumption

 Following the Citi Open, the Cincinnati Masters 1000 will be held at Flushing Meadows, followed by the U.S. Open.

-The claycourt swing will start on Sept.
-8 in Kitzbuhel, Austria and will overlap with the second week of the U.S. Open.

-There will then be the Madrid Open and the Italian Open in Rome before Roland Garros.
+The men’s claycourt swing will start on Sept.
+8 in Kitzbuhel, Austria, overlapping with the second week of the U.S. Open.
+The Madrid and Italian Opens lead up to Roland Garros.

-The WTA’s revised calendar includes 20 tournaments, beginning in Palermo, then moving to the Cincinnati tournament being staged in New York, before the U.S. Open.

-Following the U.S. Open, the WTA Tour will continue to Europe with several clay events, including the Madrid Open leading into Roland Garros which concludes on Oct.
+The WTA announced 20 tournaments, beginning in Palermo, then moving to the Cincinnati tournament being staged in New York, before the U.S. Open.
+Following the U.S. Open, the WTA Tour will switch to clay, including the Madrid Open leading into Roland Garros which concludes on Oct.
 11.

+After that the WTA Tour will traverse Europe and Asia Pacific, including the China Open in Beijing and the season-ending WTA Finals in Shenzhen set for Nov.
+9-15.

 “For now, the vital energy of spectators in stadiums will be greatly missed, but our broadcast and social media partners are exploring new ways to engage with our fantastic fans,” WTA chairman Steve Simon said.